 The Administration and Communication Strategies frame the work of the Fund's Administration Team.
 The Administration Strategy was updated in March 2021, consolidating information previously held in employer Service Level Agreements.
-The Communications Strategy was updated in 2021/22 (and finalised in June 2022) and reflects advances in technology to aid communications with stakeholders.
+The Communications Strategy was updated in 2021/22 (approved June 2022) and reflects advances in technology to aid communications with stakeholders.